jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 nydate.exe input.txt output.txt phoneNumber show
 ```

 your program should show all profiles which match with this user's preference on age, gender, and distance.
 All these profiles should be printed into the output file.
+See [show.txt](show.txt) for the format of this file.

 ### Show Matches